MohdSajidJafri/Overlayy/README.md

 ### Conclusion
 This project showcases the integration of blockchain technology with a user-friendly interface, demonstrating how decentralized systems can improve data ownership and verification for individuals.
 It also highlights your skills in frontend development, smart contract deployment, and user experience design.

-Feel free to adjust any sections based on your specific experiences or focus areas during the project!